evan-person/OjibweDialect/README.md

-# OjibweDialect
+# Ojibwe dialect determination using small corpuses
-Demo notebook for interpretable Ojibwe Dialect determination using SVMs
+Demo notebook for interpretable Ojibwe dialect determination using SVMs